Buy-side vs sell-side M&A: Definitions and best practices

 Virtual data rooms for buy-side vs sell-side

-Buy-side or sell-side investment banking is one of the most common use cases of virtual data rooms.
+Buy-side or sell-side investment banking is one of the most common use cases for virtual data rooms (VDRs).

-Modern VDR providers offer numerous benefits when it comes to secure data sharing between third parties and effective collaboration, which is essential for the financial market and especially the investment banking industry.
+Modern VDR providers offer numerous benefits when it comes to secure data sharing between third parties, and promote effective collaboration, essential for the health of the financial market and especially the investment banking industry.

 VDR benefits for the buy-side